History of Earthquake in Timeline

 Earthquake

-An earthquake is the shaking of the Earth's surface caused by a sudden release of energy in the lithosphere, creating seismic waves.
-Earthquakes vary in intensity, from imperceptible tremors to devastating events capable of causing widespread destruction.
-Seismic activity is measured by the frequency, type, and size of earthquakes in a specific area, while seismicity refers to the average rate of seismic energy release per unit volume in a particular location.
+An earthquake is the shaking of the Earth's surface caused by a sudden release of energy in the lithosphere, generating seismic waves.
+These events vary in intensity, from imperceptible tremors to devastating quakes capable of causing widespread destruction and displacing objects and people.
+Seismic activity in a region is defined by the frequency, type, and size of earthquakes experienced, while seismicity at a specific location reflects the average rate of seismic energy release per unit volume.

 Since 1900, there have been an average of 18 major earthquakes (magnitude 7.0–7.9) and one great earthquake (magnitude 8.0 or greater) per year.